miguel-figueiredo/spring-examples/code-metrics/README.md

 The pmd-ruleset.xml was copied from the default ruleset that is generated in the target directory when running PMD.

-The PMD suppressions can be added automatically running by installing PMD (e.g. `brew install pmd`) and running the command:
+The PMD suppressions can be added automatically by installing PMD (e.g. `brew install pmd`) and running the command:

 `pmd pmd -d src/main/java -R pmd-ruleset.xml -f json | python generate-pmd-suppressions.py >pmd-suppressions.properties`

+## SpotBugs

+The SpotBugs suppressions can be added automatically by running:

+`mvn clean install`
+`cat target/spotbugsSarif.json | python3 generate-spotbugs-suppressions.py > spotbugs-suppressions.xml`